 - Auto scaling: you can select this option as required.

-- Node Quantity Range: the number of nodes will be automatically adjusted within the specified node quantity range and will not exceed the specified range.
+- Node Quantity Range: the number of nodes will be automatically adjusted within the specified node quantity range, which will not exceed the specified range.

 This number range affects the operation of Adjusting the number of nodes in a node pool.
 For example, when the number of nodes in the current node pool has reached the maximum value within the range, the number of nodes cannot be increased again.